A theme-specific permanent installation by Oliver Ressler

 Is a democracy / where it is not permitted to say / that it is not / really a democracy / really a / real democracy?

-The Erich Fried Passage at Koloman-Wallisch-Platz in Kapfenberg is permanently open to the public.
+The Erich Fried Passage at Koloman-Wallisch-Platz in Kapfenberg opened to the public on 20 November 2002.